Primal Instincts

 Rage Power: Angry Spirits

-Starting at 11th level, you can have a creature that starts its turn within 5 feet of you make a Wisdom saving throw when you use a bonus action to rage.
+On the turn you enter this rage, you can have one creature within 5 feet of you make a Wisdom saving throw.
 On a failed saving throw, the creature is frightened until the end of your next turn and must take the disengage action on its turn if it is able, and move as far away from you as possible.

 Battle Roar